Working with Discovered Objects

 Select Objects in the left navigation menu to view an overview of all objects that Cloud Access Management has discovered across cloud sources, along with the associated security policies and controls, their associated source, and a summary of admin/read/write actions being used (and available) on each object.

-You can use the dropdown list to select an object type and filter the list to display only objects of that specific type.
+Select the download icon to generate and download a CSV of the discovered objects.
+You can use the dropdown menu to select an object type and filter the list to display only objects of that specific type.

-Select the ALL option in the dropdown list to clear the current filter and reset the table to the default view of all discovered objects.
+Select the ALL option in the dropdown menu to clear the current filter and reset the table to the default view of all discovered objects.

-You can also use the Object Search field next to the dropdown list to search for a specific object by name.
+You can also use the Object Search field next to the dropdown menu to search for a specific object by name.

 Select the name of an object in the list to view the details page for that object.